ChrisPenner/ChrisPenner.github.io/site/posts/lens-regex-pcre.md

 ---
-title: "Optics \& Regex: Greater than the sum of their parts"
+title: "Optics + Regex: Greater than the sum of their parts"
-author: Chris Penner
+author: "Chris Penner"
-date: Sep 20, 2019
+date: "Sep 20, 2019"
 tags: [haskell]
-description: Optics \& regex: greater than the sum of their parts.
+description: "Optics + Regex: greater than the sum of their parts."
+image: "magnifier.jpg"
 ---

 The library presented in this post is one of many steps towards getting everyone interested in the amazing world of Optics!
 If you're at all interested in learning they're ins & outs; check out the comprehensive book I'm writing on the topic: [Optics By Example](https://opticsbyexample.com)